- Transfers: transfers to and from airports and activities

 To Sao Jorge Island

-Having had breakfast, you will be transferred to the harbour for a ferry ride to São Jorge via Pico Island (ferry departs at around 9 am).
+Having had breakfast, you will be transferred to the harbour for a ferry ride to São Jorge via Pico Island (ferry departs at around 9 am - time is subject to change).
 Have your cameras at the ready for snapshots of the Atlantic as you make your way across.
 The journey will take around two hours in total.

 After being taken to your hotel and checking in, you can get straight to island activities.
 Abseil down waterfalls and slide along streams during a session of canyoning or you can also kayak over the sea, travelling to attractions in the area.
 All these optional activities can be booked with us in advance – please see the ‘Personalise’ section for more information.

 You will either stay at Hotel São Jorge Garden or can upgrade to an apartment at Cantinho das Buganvilias.
 Please see the ‘Accommodation’ section and speak to our Travel Experts to find out more.Included Meals: Breakfast

 Day Tour of São Jorge